 The 40-pin IDE connector is used to connect hard drives.
-To prevent improper IDE cable installation, the IDE connector has a keying mechanism.
 The connector on the IDE cable can be inserted into the connector only if pin I of the cable connector is aligned with pin I of the IDE connector.